shaaanuu/portfolio/src/about.md

   <div class="content-section">
     <h3>Website</h3>
     <p>
-      If you are familiar with basic web dev and have seen the source code of this site, you must be wondering why did I wrote this in pure HTMl, CSS and JS.
-I could have used one of the frameworks from tons out there, but this site is my personal space on the internet, and it reflects who I am.
-      I don't want it to be bloated and slow.
+      This site is built using the 11ty site generator.
+Now you must be wondering, why did i go for a static site, especially when there are tons of over-engineered JS frameworks releasing each year and even when there is a blog section in it - which can be stored in a DB and then can be fetched and.... whatever.
+Trust me, this static approach is better for this kinds of simple project.
+Also this is my personal portfolio, a reflection of me, which I never want to be bloated and slow.
     </p>
     <p>
-      But, it doesn't matter.
-Nobody cares.
-After all, this is just a personal portfolio, not a huge project which have many collaborators.
+      You can check it yourself, this site is as fast as possible
+      <em>(scoring 100 in desktop and 99 in mobile view - with lighthouse)</em>
+      and also tiny in size <em>(only under ~300kb when I wrote this)</em>.
     </p>
   </div>
 </div>